 When comparing Deepin File Manager vs nnn, the Slant community recommends nnn for most people.
-In the question“What are the best Linux file managers?” nnn is ranked 1st while Deepin File Manager is ranked 11th.
+In the question“What are the best file managers for UNIX-like systems?” nnn is ranked 1st while Deepin File Manager is ranked 14th.

 Specs